-Governor Doug Ducey ordered that flags at all state buildings be lowered to half-staff from sunrise to sunset, Friday, March 22, 2019, to honor the life of Phoenix Police Department Officer Paul Rutherford, who died in the line of duty after being struck by a vehicle.
-Flags will also be lowered on the day of interment, which has not been set.
+Governor Doug Ducey ordered flags at all state buildings be lowered to half-staff from sunrise to sunset tomorrow, October 19, 2021, for the interment of Maricopa County Sheriff’s Deputy Juan M. Ruiz, who died in the line of duty on October 9th

 Individuals, businesses, and other organizations are encouraged to join in this tribute.

 Governor Doug Ducey today ordered flags at all state buildings be lowered to half-staff until sunset tomorrow, October 6, 2021, to honor Drug Enforcement Agency (DEA) Group Supervisor Michael G. Garbo, who was killed in the line of duty yesterday.

 Governor Ducey released the following statement:

 “My thoughts and prayers are with Group Supervisor Michael Garbo’s family, friends and colleagues.
 The senseless act of violence that took place in Tucson yesterday is a tragedy for our state.

 “Every day, law enforcement personnel put their lives on the line to keep Arizona and our nation safe.
 Group Supervisor Garbo died serving others in that heroic duty.
 He dedicated his career to protecting our communities from the trafficking of illegal drugs and the crime that accompanies them.
 He will be remembered for his exceptional service and the deep impact he had on all those who worked with him.

 “All of Arizona’s condolences are with his loved ones as well as the law enforcement community.
 Our prayers are also with the other officers who were injured in this attack.
 In honor of Group Supervisor Garbo’s life and service, I have ordered flags be lowered to half-staff.”

 - Announcement10/05/2021 to 10/06/2021